 Please note, all billing estimates are based on information provided by a prospective patient and do not include, among other things, any unforeseen complications, additional tests or procedures, and non-hospital related charges, any of which may increase the ultimate cost of the services provided.
-A final bill for services rendered at Ochsner Health System may differ from the information provided by this website, and Ochsner Health System shall not be liable for any differences.
+A final bill for services rendered at Ochsner Health may differ from the information provided by this website, and Ochsner Health shall not be liable for any differences.

 Click here to view our Patient Financial Responsibility Estimate Policy.